AdventurePizza/chat/README.md

 add your panel type where panel types are declared in `client/src/types.tsx`

 panel items are rendered in the `PanelItem` component in  `Panel.tsx`.
-Add your component to the switch statement
+Add your component to the mappings panelIconSrcMap or panelIconComponentMap with the same type as declared in `types.tsx`.

 determine what happens when someone clicks the panel item through `App.tsx`'s `onClickPanelItem`, once again add to the switch statement.

 ## rendering items in the bottom panel

-`BottomPanel.tsx` renders its content based off the panel item types previously declared, add to the switch statement `renderPanelContent` like before.
+`BottomPanel.tsx` renders its content based off the panel item types previously declared, add to the switch statement `renderPanelContent`.

 The bottom panel's open state is determined by `App.tsx`, specifically through the state variable `selectedPanelItem`.
 It should be set in `onClickPanelItem`, mimic the emoji panel.